OpenXcom/OpenXcom/README.txt

 - yaml-cpp, version 0.2.6 or later:
 http://code.google.com/p/yaml-cpp/

-The source code has been tested on Windows/Mac/Linux and includes the following:
+The source code includes files for the following tools:
-- Microsoft Visual C++ 2008 project.
+- Microsoft Visual C++ 2010.
-- Microsoft Visual C++ 2010 project.
+- Microsoft Visual C++ 2008.
-- XCode project (check the website).
+- XCode (check the forum).
-- Code::Blocks project.
-- Eclipse project.
-- CMake makefile.
+- CMake.
-- Autotools makefile.
+- Autotools.

+It's also been tested on a variety of other tools on Windows/Mac/Linux.
 More detailed compiling instructions and pre-compiled dependencies are available at: http://ufopaedia.org/index.php?title=Compiling_(OpenXcom)